atpy/atpy.github.com/sphinx/source/format_online.rst

 Online queries
 ==============

-.. warning:: The features described on this page require the latest version of
-             the `vo branch <https://github.com/atpy/atpy/tree/vo>`_ of ATpy.

 It is possible to query online databases and automatically return the results as a ``Table`` instance.
 There are several mechanisms for accessing online
 catalogs: